ydumburs/opentok-web-media-transformers-background-enchantments/README.md

 // in tsconfig.json
 "allowJs": true
 ```
-Add a `config.js` in the `JS` folder and export constants so they can be imported and used in `main.ts`.
+Add a `config.js` in the `js` folder and export constants so they can be imported and used in `main.ts`.
 ```
 // in config.js
 export const SAMPLE_SERVER_BASE_URL = 'http://localhost:5000/';